GlacioHack/geoutils/CONTRIBUTING.md

 The license (see LICENSE) applies to all contributions.

 ## Issue Conventions
-When submitting bugs, please filll out the bug report template in full.
+When submitting bugs, please fill out the bug report template in full.

 Please search existing issues, open and closed, before creating a new one.

 ## Git conventions
-Work on features should be made on a fork of `geoutils` and submitted as a pull request (PR) to main or a relevant branch.
+Work on features should be made on a fork of `geoutils` and submitted as a pull request (PR) to master or a relevant branch.

 ## Code conventions